pedroldk/slide-puzzle-game/README.md

 $ flutter run -d chrome
 ```

-You can also run as Windows as a target altough it still has a couple of bugs.
+You can also run as Windows as a target altough the audio/music package still gives some problems.

 ---